Homepage / Bullion Coins: S. African Coins / South African Krugerrand Gold Coin

 Reverse

-The Reverse side of the Gold Krugerrand features the Springbok Antelope, one of the national symbols of South Africa.
+The reverse side of the Gold Krugerrand features the Springbok Antelope, one of the national symbols of South Africa, designed by

-For the first 3 years of production, the South African Mint only minted 40,000 of the Gold Krugerrand each year, they didn't start to mass produce the Krugerrand in until 1970.
+For the first three years of production, the South African Mint minted only 40,000 of the Gold Krugerrand; the bullion coin wasn't mass produced until 1970.

-In the 1970's and 1980's, South Africa's policy of apartheid brought along economic sanctions against the country which made the Krugerrand an illegal import in many Western countries.
+In the late 1980s, South Africa's policy of apartheid brought economic sanctions against the country from many Western countries, which made the Krugerrand illegal to import.

-In 1994, South Africa abandoned apartheid, shortly after the sanctions were lifted, the Krugerrand regained its status as one of the world's leading gold bullion coin.
+In 1994, South Africa's international sanctions were lifted when they abandoned apartheid.
+The Krugerrand regained its status as one of the world's leading gold bullion coins.

 Introduction:.......1967